varnerlab/CHEME-4800-5800-Labs-AY-2024/week-8/Lab-8d/README.md

 ## Task 2: Singular Value Decomposition of Financial Data
 __Duration 5 minutes__: Run the `runme_task_2.jl` to compute the cumulative contribution of each mode to the overall `market_matrix`.
-* This script will generate a plot of each mode's cumulative contribution.
+* This script will generate save the `Fig-SingularValues.pdf` file which plots each mode's cumulative contribution.
 Guestimate the modes needed to capture 80% of `market_matrix.`

 ## Task 3: Generate the SVD frames of the market matrix
-__Duration 10 minutes__: Enter the approximate modes required to capture 80% of the `market_matrix` in the `my_frame_cutoff ` variable.
+__Duration 10 minutes__: Enter the approximate modes required to capture 80% of the `market_matrix` in the `my_frame_cutoff` variable.
 Run the `runme_task_3.jl` to generate the SVD frames of the market matrix.
 This script will create a plot of the cumulative contribution of each mode and will save an image of the SVD `market_matrix` frames to the `frames` directory.

+* Compare the first and last frame, what do you observe?

 __Colors__:
 * White: down days